Zipcoder/reveal-slides-light/md/intro-to-oop.md

 ##Naming conventions

 * Life is already hard enough, let's not add complexity where there need not be any.
 Name things what they are.
-Sure, we all love the idea of naming every variable after our favorite 80s cartoon characters, but eventually we will forget what String panthero5000 is in reference too.
+Sure, we all love the idea of naming every variable after our favorite 80s cartoon characters, but eventually we will forget what String panthro5000 is in reference to.

 -
 -